RB Leipzig: 2009–2016: Rise through the divisions

 After some previously scheduled games had to be canceled due to safety concerns, RB Leipzig played its first match on 10 July 2009, a friendly match against the Landesliga club SV Bannewitz.
 The match was played at the Stadion am Bad in Markranstädt and ended with a 5–0 win for RB Leipzig.
-The club played its first competitive match on 31 July 2009, in the first round of Saxony Cup against VfK Blau–Weiß Leipzig.
-After switching sides, RB Leipzig played as the home team and won the match 5–0.
-The club then played its first league match in an away match against FC Carl Zeiss Jena II on 8 August 2009.
+The club played its first competitive match on 31 July 2009, in the first round of the Saxony Cup against VfK Blau–Weiß Leipzig, winning 5-0.
+The club then played its first league match away to FC Carl Zeiss Jena II on 8 August 2009.
 The match ended 1–1.

 During the further course of the season, RB Leipzig suffered its first defeat on 13 September 2009, in a match against Budissa Bautzen.
-Despite minor setbacks, the club still managed to be crowned as Herbstmeister, standing at first place after the first half of the 2009–10 season.
-The team came back even stronger for the second half of the season, having signed the experienced midfielder and 2.
+The club was claimed the title of Herbstmeister, as they stood in first place after the first half of the 2009–10 season.
+The team returned for the second half of the season stronger, having signed the experienced midfielder and 2.
 Bundesliga player Timo Rost from Energie Cottbus in January 2010.
-The team managed to secure first place in the 2009–10 NOFV–Oberliga Süd at the 25th matchday, thus earning promotion to the 2010–11 Regionalliga Nord.
-The team finished the season with an impressive goal difference of 74–17, having suffered only two defeats.
+The team secured first place in the 2009–10 NOFV–Oberliga Süd at the 25th matchday, thus earning promotion to the 2010–11 Regionalliga Nord.
+The team finished the season with a goal difference of +57 (74 scored and 17 conceded), having suffered only two defeats.
 The playing right for the Regionalliga was issued by the DFB on 4 May 2010.
 RB Leipzig targeted a place in the 2010–11 DFB–Pokal, which would have been won by winning the 2009–10 Saxony Cup.
 The team reached the quarterfinals in the Saxony Cup, but was eliminated after a defeat against FSV Zwickau on 13 November 2009.

 The incumbent chairman, Andreas Saldo, left the club in January 2010 and the position was assumed by the former Hamburger SV sporting director and incumbent sporting director for the common Red Bull football commitment Dietmar Beiersdorfer.
 One day after the last match of the 2009–10 season, Beiersdorfer released head coach Tino Vogel, assistant coach Lars Weißenberger and sporting director Joachim Krug from their positions.
 This action was done after Red Bull owner Dietrich Mateschitz had announced a change in strategy.
 According to the new strategy, RB Leipzig was going to represent the key project in the football commitment of the company, in place of FC Red Bull Salzburg.
 Tomas Oral was announced as the new head coach on 18 June 2010.

 The players Christian Mittenzwei, Sebastian Hauck, Stefan Schumann, Toni Jurascheck and Michael Lerchl did not receive new contracts for the following Regionalliga season, while players Frank Räbsch, Ronny Kujat and two other players ended their careers.